How to Build an Effective Salon Branding Strategy – Everything You Need to Know in 8 Simple Steps

 With the presence of the digital world all around you, is having a brochure still important?
 The answer is yes.
-Along with a website, social media, and other marketing efforts, a well-designed brochure is a crucial part of your salon branding process.
+Along with a website, social media, and other marketing efforts, a well-designed brochure is a crucial part of your beauty or hair salon branding process.

 You want to know why?
 Well, here’s how a brochure can help you in expanding your salon’s brand identity:

 - A brochure serves as a perfect introduction to your salon business.
 You can include all information about your services, location, pricing, packages, and even your business’s hours.